jcalvinowens/meta-ircam-viewer/README.md

 * Recording almost immediately fills the disk: need to expand on first boot
 * Video cards on PCs other than i915 will not have their kernel module loaded
 * The x86-x32 build doesn't work due to v4l ioctl problems I need to look into
-* The program segfaults in libgallium on the pizero when built with musl
+* The program segfaults in libgallium on beaglebone/pizero when built with musl
+* The program fails to initialize the framebuffer on the Beaglebone Black

 ## Licensing